oracle-livelabs/adb/adb-prometheus/create-ords-endpoint/create-ords-endpoint.md

 ## Introduction

-In this lab, you will create the ORDS module, template, and handler that exposes the PL/SQL function as a Prometheus-compatible HTTP endpoint.
-The key technique is using `source_type_media`, which streams raw content with a custom content type — bypassing ORDS's default JSON wrapping.
+In this lab, you will create the ORDS module, template, and handler that expose the PL/SQL function as a Prometheus-compatible HTTP endpoint.
+The key technique is using `source_type_media`, which streams raw content with a custom content type, bypassing ORDS's default JSON wrapping.

 *Estimated Lab Time:* 10 minutes